akinnamore/MonthlySpotifyWrapped/README.txt

 3. To run the code:
-    in your terminal, navigate to the root directory of project run "sbt" in terminal to start scala shell run "compile"
+    in your terminal, navigate to the root directory of project run "sbt" in terminal to start scala shell (you will need to download sbt through SDKMAN! or homebrew: https://www.scala-sbt.org/download.html) run "compile"
     run "run"